Ddscrib09/drone-delivery-website/SUBMISSION.md

  - `docs/` — The static site published to GitHub Pages (copied from `public/`).
  - `docs/index.html` — Main landing page.
- - `docs/drones.html` — Drone gallery page.
+ - `docs/drones.html` — Delivery gallery page (now branded as MediCourier).
  - `docs/images/` — Images used on the site.

 How to view (two options):